 For breastfed babies, you can choose vitamin K oral drops, which are definitely protective but not as effective as the shot (The shot will account for 0 deaths per 100,000 whereas the oral vitamin K will result in up to 7 deaths per 100,000.
 Some of this increased risk was because parents didn’t administer all oral doses.)

 The Danish oral vitamin K regimen is an adequate way to reduce VKDB risk substantially in breastfed babies.
-To follow this regimen you need to give baby 2 drops of vitamin k (4 mg) at birth and 1 drop (2mg) weekly for the first 3 months of life.
+To follow this regimen you need to give baby 2mg at the day of birth and 1mg at least 3 months of life.
 Some midwives advise moms to continue for the first 6 months of life at which point baby’s natural vitamin K levels are highest.
 There’s no harm in continuing vitamin K supplementing this long.
 It is also helpful for the breastfeeding mother to take 5mg of Vitamin K daily, as this can boost her Vitamin K levels in her breast milk.

 Finding vitamin K drops in the US can be tricky, however.
 Here are two brands to look for: Scientific Botanicals and Biotics Research.
 You may also be able to purchase them through your midwife.